In a world first, El Salvador makes bitcoin legal tender

 El Salvador will “promote the necessary training and mechanisms so that the population can access bitcoin transactions,” according to the law.

-Reporting by Nelson Renteria in San Salvador and Tom Wilson in London, Writing by Daina Beth Solomon and Tom Wilson, editing by Louise Heavens and Toby Chopra
+Reporting by Nelson Renteria in San Salvador and Tom Wilson in London, Writing by Daina Beth Solomon and Tom Wilson, editing by Louise Heavens, Toby Chopra, Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.